-- Attend the MECC as soon as possible. - Notify their own organisation that their attendance has been requested. - Have the necessary seniority/delegated authority and ability to make commitments on behalf of their agency/organisation. - Relay tasks allocated to their organisation from the MECC and/or relay requests from their organisation/Operations Centre into the MECC. - Have a sound understanding of the principles of emergency management. - Have a sound understanding of the organisation/agency they are representing in the MECC. - Come to the MECC adequately prepared. - Be able to provide advice to the MECC on resources. - Maintain regular contact with their own organisation. - Preferably, be familiar with the operation of a MECC and the systems/procedures used within the MECC.
+- Attend the SCC, RCC or ICC as soon as possible. - Notify their own organisation that their attendance has been requested. - Have the necessary seniority/delegated authority and ability to make commitments, or be able to arrange to commitments on behalf of their agency/organisation. - Relay tasks allocated to their organisation from the control centre and/or relay requests from their organisation to the SCC, RCC or ICC. - Have a sound understanding of the principles of emergency management. - Have a sound understanding of the organisation/agency they are representing in the SCC, RCC or ICC. - Come to the SCC, RCC or ICC adequately prepared. - Be able to provide advice to the SCC, RCC or ICC on resources. - Maintain regular contact with their own organisation.